Introduction to Cervical Ultrasound

 NOTE: make sure to identify any collateral vessels or thyroid vessels before penetrating the skin.
 Utilizing an out-of-plane technique, we enter with the 25 gauge needle lateral to the trachea and medial to the carotid artery avoiding any additional vessels.
 The out-of-plane technique, if used appropriately, allows us to visualize the needle tip and the shadow of the shaft of the needle.
 Using the local anesthetic we can then inject 5-10 mL in the tract to the surgical site, which will also assist in displacing the carotid artery further laterally.

-At this point, we will exchange the needle for the 16 gauge access needle under direct visualization, using the same out-of-plane technique, between the trachea and carotid artery.
-As the needle approaches the surgical site, it is important that we course medially with the intent of resting the needle tip on the appropriate disc or adjacent vertebral body, which will be met with a degree of resistance.
-It is crucial that we identify the depth of the needle as it passes both the carotid artery and trachea utilizing the markings on the access needle.
-If at any point the needle is withdrawn passed this specific marker, it is recommended to utilize ultrasonography to re-access the surgical site in order to avoid puncturing any vital structures.
+At this point, create a small incision to exchange the needle for the access device under direct visualization, using the same out-of-plane technique, between the trachea and carotid artery.
+As the device approaches the surgical site, it is important that we course medially with the intent of resting the device on the appropriate disc or adjacent vertebral body, which typically provides a degree of resistance.
+It is crucial that we identify the depth of the device as it passes both the carotid artery and trachea utilizing the markings on the access device.
+If at any point the device is withdrawn past this specific marker, it is recommended to utilize ultrasonography to re-access the surgical site in order to avoid puncturing any vital structures.

 Fluoroscopic Confirmation